Scalable Dynamic Topic Modeling with Clustered Latent Dirichlet Allocation (CLDA): Experimental Validation

 \subsection{Performance}

 We first compare CLDA's runtime with the DTM implementation by Blei and Gerrish \cite{DTMcode} on the computer science abstract data.
-For performance reasons, these experiments use a reduced vocabulary of 1,253 words, representing only words that appear in at least 1\% of the documents.
-We execute the DTM model on 20 topics, and the CLDA model using 20 global topics and 50 local topics per segment.
-Blei and Gerrish's DTM implementation is not parallelized, and PLDA+ does not run in serial, so we are unable to perfectly match the resources used.
+We execute the DTM model on 20 topics, and the CLDA model using 20 global topics and 20 local topics per segment.
+Blei and Gerrish's DTM implementation is not parallelized, and PLDA does not run in serial, so we are unable to perfectly match the resources used.
 All timing experiments were run on the same hardware, only varying processor count.

 The results shown in Table~\ref{tab:runtimes} demonstrate that the algorithm is orders of magnitude faster than the original implementation of DTM.
-This is unsurprising; the primary operation of consequence is the LDA phase of the algorithm, where our implementation utilizes the highly optimized PLDA+.
+This is unsurprising; the primary operation of consequence is the LDA phase of the algorithm, where our implementation utilizes the highly optimized PLDA.
 The other operations largely consist of data manipulation to normalize or rotate files, and the clustering step.
 However, the clustering input is small compared to the size of the input data, so in our experiments k-means converged in seconds.
-We further observe superlinear scaling of CLDA with the number of cores on this dataset.
-PLDA+ divides data based on how many processes it uses.
-We suspect the superlinear scaling is a consequence of increased data division crossing a threshold in the memory hierarchy.

 We next evaluate CLDA on the PubMed data, which is an order of magnitude larger than the computer science abstracts data.
-The LDA phase of the algorithm concluded in 22 minutes on this dataset using 1,000 iterations and 12 cores per segment, a total of 480 cores overall.
-This performance takes advantage of multiple levels of parallelism, as CLDA is able to process each segment simultaneously and PLDA+ can leverage distributed computing within a segment.
+Additionally, we have enough data for enough different journals to examine the PubMed data using each of time segmentation and journal segmentation. \emph{The ability to examine alternative data segmentations is a key contribution of CLDA.} The LDA phase of the algorithm concluded in 22 minutes on this dataset using 1,000 iterations and 12 cores per segment, a total of 480 cores overall.
+This performance takes advantage of multiple levels of parallelism, as CLDA is able to process each segment simultaneously and PLDA can leverage distributed computing within a segment.
 DTM applied to the same data with the same number of iterations would take approximately 29 weeks to complete given our earlier findings.